-Your family and friends will drop their jaws to the floor when you bring this Lovely Lemon Drop Cheesecake to the table! #SummerDessertWeek
+Your family and friends will drop their jaws to the floor when you bring this Lemon Drop Cheesecake to the table!

-I made this Lovely Lemon Drop Cheesecake to bring to a friend's bridal shower.
-I thought it would be a pretty addition for #SummerDessertWeek as well as the bridal shower buffet table.
+I made this lovely lemon cheesecake to bring to a friend's bridal shower.
+I thought it would be a pretty addition to the bridal shower buffet table.

 - fresh lemons (zest and juice)